benton-gis/LiDAR-Processing/README.md

 ## Handy commands
 conda list

+To see details and if a package exists.
+1. conda list laspy

-1.conda install laspy -c conda-forge
+1. conda install laspy -c conda-forge

 ## Free Data